The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: A set of disks to be packed and methods

 Let us consider a set of $N$ disks obeying a power-law distribution with the exponent $D$.
 We introduce a cumulative distribution and denote the number of disks, whose radii are bigger than or equal to $r$, by $N(r)$.
 Then we have $N(r)\sim 1/r^D$.
 In two dimensions, the exponent satisfies the condition $0<D<2$.
 The number of disks $|d N(r)|$ whose radii fall within the range ($r,r + d r$) is proportional to $dr/r^{D+1}$.
 The radii vary within the range of the distribution, from $a$ to $R$.
 The size ratio $R/a$ determines the length of the range of the distribution on a logarithmic scale.
 For a finite number of disks, a choice of specific radii that follow the power-law distribution was described in detail in Refs.~\cite{cherny23,cherny24}.

-RSA and DT protocols enable a compact packing of the disks within a finite area, the exponent of the distribution should be restricted to $D_{\mathrm{Ap}}< D < 2$ with $D_\mathrm{Ap}=1.3057\ldots$ being the dimension of the Apollonian packing \cite{Aste96} (see the discussion in Refs.~\cite{cherny23}).
+{For the RSA and DT protocols to enable compact packing within a finite area,} the exponent of the size distribution should be restricted to $D_{\mathrm{Ap}}< D < 2$ with $D_\mathrm{Ap}=1.3057\ldots$ being the dimension of the Apollonian packing \cite{Aste96} (see the discussion in Refs.~\cite{cherny23}).
 The disks are arranged into a square by placing them from the largest to the smallest.
 As the set of already placed disks grows, checking their collisions takes more and more computational time.
 The DT algorithm reduces computation costs of searching for an empty space to add a new disk, which makes it especially effective at high packing fractions.
 The total number of operations for dense packing with and without DT is $O(N\log N)$ and $O(N^{2})$, respectively (see details of the DT protocol in our paper \cite{cherny24}).
 We employ the code from the CGAL software package \cite{cgal}.